 Hall of Fame defenseman Chris Chelios made history on Nov.
 24, 2006, in Detroit’s 3-2 shootout loss to the St. Louis Blues.
 He appeared in his 1,496th career contest, becoming the NHL’s all-time leader for games played by U.S.-born players.
 He broke the previous record held by Phil Housley.

 An Eventful Date in Philadelphia

 Five years later, on Nov.
-24, 1978, Rick MacLeish played in his 500th NHL game, in the 4-3 victory over the Minnesota North Stars at the Spectrum.
-He played in 741 games for the Flyers before he traded to the Hartford Whalers in 1981.
+24, 1978, Rick MacLeish played in his 500th NHL game in the 4-3 victory over the Minnesota North Stars at the Spectrum.
+He played in 741 games for the Flyers before he was traded to the Hartford Whalers in 1981.

-Kevin Dineen scored his 10th career hat trick, and Mark Recchi had a goal and three assists, on Nov.
+Kevin Dineen scored his 10th career hat trick, and Mark Recchi had a goal and three assists on Nov.
 24, 1993, in the Flyers’ 9-2 win over the visiting Montreal Canadiens.
-Dineen was originally drafted by the Whalers with the third-round pick they acquired in the trade with the Flyers for MacLeish.
+Dineen was initially drafted by the Whalers with the third-round pick they acquired in the trade with the Flyers for MacLeish.